 The Effects of Tramadol Addiction on the Brain

-Because the tramadol user’s brain is being flooded with endorphins, it will begin to shut down some receptors in the brain or drastically reduce the amount of endorphins created.
-This results in depression, and in order to experience any pleasure at all the user must take more and more tramadol further damaging the brain.
+Because a tramadol user’s brain is being flooded with endorphins, it will begin to shut down or drastically reduce the number of receptors in the brain as well as the number of endorphins created.
+This results in depression, and in order to experience any pleasure at all the user must take more tramadol which can lead to further damaging the brain.

 If a tramadol user chooses to find help with recovery and regain a drug-free life, it may take months for the brain to rebalance.
 If a person has been addicted to tramadol for a long period of time, there may permanent brain damage.
 Tramadol causes the brain to create new opioid receptors.
 After tramadol use ends, the brain will shut down these receptors, but it cannot destroy them.
 This is part of the reason why relapse happens and why addiction can reestablish itself quickly and easily.

 Why Tramadol Addiction Treatment Is Needed

 Repeated tramadol use can and will damage the brain which is why treatment is so important for tramadol addiction recovery.
 It can take months for the brain to recover, and during that time of recuperation supervision and support is needed to prevent relapse.